sitandr/conchord/lib.typ

   barre: 0, barre-shift: 0, shadow-barre: 0, string-number: 6,
   scale-length: 1pt,
   colors: (:), number-to-left: false) = {
-  /// IMPORTANT: for the convinience there all strings are numbered FROM THE TOP (e.g. A will be 1)
+  /// IMPORTANT: for the convenience there all strings are numbered FROM THE TOP (e.g. A will be 1)
   /// hold: array of coords of positions held; string first, then shift"
   /// open: array of numbers of opened strings
   /// muted: array of numbers for muted